7 Foods That Can Relieve Your Cold Symptoms

 Adults may want to add a drizzle to hot water; researchers have found hot liquids to be superior in relieving upper respiratory tract infections.
 As for that lemon-honey concoction often touted as a cure, well, the science just isn’t there.
 There aren’t any studies to suggest lemon, specifically, can help.
 And, brace yourselves: a recent review of 72 studies found no significant effect of vitamin C (the major nutritional benefit of citrus) supplementation on cold.

 There’s now science to back-up the smelly, cold-busting benefits of garlic.
-In one study published in The Cochrane Library, adults who received a placebo came down with nearly 3 times as many colds as those who selected a daily garlic supplement.
-Moreover, the placebo group suffered with colds 3 times longer, reporting more than three times more sick days than the garlic group.
-Researchers hypothesize garlic’s cold fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.
+In one study published in The Cochrane Library, adults who received a placebo came down with nearly three times as many colds as those who selected a daily garlic supplement.
+Moreover, the placebo group suffered with colds three times longer, reporting more than three times more sick days than the garlic group.
+Researchers hypothesize garlic’s cold-fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.

 Another double-blind study found daily supplementation of aged garlic extract may enhance immune cell function.
-Participants who took 2.56 grams daily for 45 days experienced reduced severity of cold symptoms by 20 percent and recovered 61 percent faster than the placebo group.
+Participants who took 2.56 grams daily for 45 days experienced a reduced severity of cold symptoms by 20 percent and recovered 61 percent faster than the placebo group.
 You can find aged garlic extract at most health food or drugstores, and the good news is it’s odorless.
-Though you’d be wise to hold off on the makeout sessions until your cold’s cured.
-It’s not exactly one of the 25 Foods That Make You Instantly Sexier.
+Garlic is also one of our 30 Best Anti-Inflammatory Foods to help fight inflammation and ward off chronic illness.